Code-Institute-Submissions/dimitri-edel-workout-app/README.md

 ## Deployment
 Before beginning with the project I had rented a Virtual Private Server at IONOS.
 The server comes with a plain Ubuntu operating system.
 Most Linux systems come with a pre-installed python interpreter and Ubuntu is one of them.
-1. Install an Apache2 Webserver([Tutorial I used](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-22-04)) and PostreSQL([Tutorial I used](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-22-04-quickstart)]) on the system.
+1. Install an **Apache2 Webserver**([Tutorial I used](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-22-04)) and PostreSQL([Tutorial I used](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-22-04-quickstart)]) on the system.
-3. Configure server for a django application ([Tutorial I used](https://www.digitalocean.com/community/tutorials/how-to-serve-django-applications-with-apache-and-mod_wsgi-on-ubuntu-14-04))
+2. Configure server for a **django application** ([Tutorial I used](https://www.digitalocean.com/community/tutorials/how-to-serve-django-applications-with-apache-and-mod_wsgi-on-ubuntu-14-04))
+3. Configure server for **SSL-Encryption** ([Tutorial I used](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-22-04))
 4. Apply changes to **settings.py**, adding **ROOT_URL** and **STATIC_URL** as well as **STATIC_ROOT** .
-5. Run the collect static command.
+5. Run the **collect static** command.

 ## Technologies
 - Django